steveio/TimedDevice/README.md

 *  On/Off timers w/ hour and minute precision
 *  Day of Week/Month scheduling

-Device classes extend a base class <TimedDevice>.
-A class <Timer> defines a schedule for when a device is on/off
+Device classes extend a base class TimedDevice.
+Timer class defines a schedule for when a device is on/off

 <TimedDevice> class maintains attributes to track number of activations, time of last activation.

-Device classes (lamps, pumps etc) extend TimedDevice and can implement required domain specific functionality
+Device classes (lamps, pumps etc) extend TimedDevice implementing required domain specific functionality.

 Supported on Arduino & ESP8266/32 microcontroller platforms

-Optimisation is for low memory ATMega328p devices, typically memory useage for a single device is 1.7k to 4k for a complex sketch with multiple devices.
+Optimisation is for low memory ATMega328p devices, typical sketch memory useage for a single device is 1.7k to 4k for a complex sketch with multiple devices.